 They’re not the same thing.
 Lactose intolerance is when you can’t digest lactose, the sugar found in dairy products.
 You’ll often get symptoms like stomach pain, gas, and diarrhea.
 With a milk allergy, the symptoms affect more than just your digestive tract.

-When can I give my baby whole milk?
+What can I give my baby instead of milk?